Zapovil/MapReduce-Output-visualize-with-R-shiny-and-D3/README.md

 # To run D3-Visualization
-**On Avearage Sales and Number of Monthly Visitors on the Site** Internet connection is needed to download dimple.js and d3.js, one can store the dimple and d3 on local Disk.
+**On Avearage Sales and Number of Monthly Visitors on the Site** Internet connection is needed to download dimple.js and d3.js.
+One can store dimple.js and d3.js on local Disk for offline loading of pages.

 Open terminal in Linux or cmd on windows and run<br/>
 1.python -m SimpleHTTPServer &<br/>